Golden Silkworms in Pandora's Box

 1485 marked a temporary end to the successional struggle for England’s crown, but also the start of a series of five mysterious endemics that came to collectively be known as the English Sweat, which seemed to be heavily correlated with previous periods of heavy rainfall followed by intense human activity.
 By 1604 it had become such a ubiquitous force across England that the Bard mentioned it intentionally in another play, this time as a central force of social decay: …what with the war, what with the sweat, what with the gallows, and what with poverty.

 Part of the terror it inspired was due to its lethality, it would typically kill its victims within 24 hours – chills, tremors, fever, a rash, sweating, then the Reaper - and its mortality rate is generally agreed upon to have been somewhere between 30% and 50%.
-The second factor was its apparent genocidal intent – for reasons that have never been explained at all, the English Sweat got its nationality not only because that’s where it began as most diseases do, but because as many historical observers inquisitively noted: It only ever appeared to kill the English, every other nationality appeared to be spared while on English soil.
+The second horrifying factor was its apparent genocidal intent – for reasons that have never been explained at all, the English Sweat got its nationality not only because that’s where it began, but because as many historical observers inquisitively noted: It only ever appeared to kill the English, every other nationality appeared to be spared while on English soil.

-And since its first major endemic began in direct correlation to war, other nations would call it “Military Fever” when it sparked up there, the moniker it took as one of its more continental strains killed Mozart.
-This martial connection was an inescapable one to make, as this first endemic followed the victorious army back to London, where it burnt across the public throngs gathered in the thousands around their barracks to celebrate the victory.
-And then during its 1508 outbreak it would demonstrate an important demographic flashpoint, as its embers would float across the English Channel and land at the Pas-de-Calais.
+Then, during its 1508 outbreak, it would demonstrate an important demographic flashpoint as its embers would float across the English Channel and land at the Pas-de-Calais.
 Yet even here across the Channel and on French land, it would still only kill the English.
 Burning white-hot when it appeared, the English Sweat appeared in intervals of roughly either 10 or 20 years, not targeting the young and vulnerable or old and infirm like most diseases, but instead the “middle-aged, professionally active section of the population,” or those gathered in close quarters like the military and monks.

 1.1 War is a disease.